jaredpalmer/jaredpalmer/README.md

 Hi, I'm Jared! 👋

-I'm the **VP of Product, AI & Strategy at ▲[Vercel](https://vercel.com)**.
+I'm the **VP of AI at ▲[Vercel](https://vercel.com)**.
 I joined Vercel after they [acquired my frontend build system startup Turborepo](https://techcrunch.com/2021/12/09/vercel-acquires-turborepo/) in late 2021.

 Prior to Vercel and Turborepo, I ran a software development and design studio in New York City called The Palmer Group.
 I'm mostly known for my open source projects in the React ecosystem such as [Formik](https://github.com/jaredpalmer/formik) and [TSDX](https://github.com/jaredpalmer/tsdx), which are trusted by millions of developers all over the world.